Would you give $223 for a kilo of honey? Coming from Russia, Bashkir honey is considered to be the best honey in the world. And the most expensive.

 www.nihbs.org and www.facebook.com/native-irish-honey-bee-society

-man filling jar with honey – picture source strana.ru
+Featured picture with man filling a jar with honey – picture source strana.ru

 HAVE YOU FOUND WHAT YOU ARE LOOKING FOR?